remidinishanth/distributed_systems/kubernetes/volumes_and_storage_stateful_sets.md

 <img width="1035" alt="image" src="https://github.com/user-attachments/assets/f55ae0d0-5ee9-4b24-b523-4c0781ade0c0" />

+>> [!WARNING]
-If you’re thinking of using a hostPath volume as the place to store a database’s data directory, think again.
-Because the volume’s contents are stored on a specific node’s filesystem, when the database pod gets rescheduled to another node, it will no longer see the data.
+> If you’re thinking of using a hostPath volume as the place to store a database’s data directory, think again.
+Because the volume’s contents are stored on a specific node’s filesystem, **when the database pod gets rescheduled to another node**, it will no longer see the data.

 When an application running in a pod needs to persist data to disk and have that